hychn/hychn.github.io/md/gradschool/Application.md

       * Secondly, we present theoretical and empirical arguments questioning a nascent view by which implicit regularization in matrix factorization can be captured using simple mathematical norms.
   * [Ellen Zhong](https://www.cs.princeton.edu/people/profile/zhonge)
     * [CryoDRGN2: Ab initio neural reconstruction of 3D protein structures from real cryo-EM images](https://openaccess.thecvf.com/content/ICCV2021/papers/Zhong_CryoDRGN2_Ab_Initio_Neural_Reconstruction_of_3D_Protein_Structures_From_ICCV_2021_paper.pdf)
+      * utilizing interpolation and smoothness of Fourier space to effectively sample poses and resolutions when evaluting the strcuture density model.
+      * model evaluation ˆV(k)of coordinate k (which corresponds to a Fourier coefficient of an image’s pixel)
+      * search over multi resolution grids on the space of rotations and in-plane translations
+      * how is it searcing effectively? how is it doing the effective searching (interpolation, smoothness in fourier space)
       * learn a neural model of a distribution of 3D structures on real heterogeneous cryo-EM data
       * search algorithms from the traditional cryo-EM literature, and describe the optimizations and design choices required to make such a search procedure computationally tractable in the neural model setting
       * CryoDRGN parameterizes cryo-EM volumes using a coordinate-based MLP with parameters to directly approximate the continuous density function